5 Reasons Your Fuel Economy And EV Range Drop In Colder Weather

 The Fuel You Use Changes

-Your gasoline is not the same fluid in winter as it is in winter.
+Your gasoline is not the same fluid in winter as it is in other seasons.
 If you live where the temperature drops seasonally, your fuel suppliers will change the composition of the fuel they supply.
 They do this for drivability and also emissions reasons.
 There's not much you can do about this one.
 The EPA says that winter grades have less energy per unit volume than summer blends.

 Your Charging System Is Working Harder In Winter